Nestan-Darejan of Kakheti, Queen of Kartli: Marriage

 Nestan-Darejan was born of Levan of Kakheti's second marriage to a daughter of the shamkhal of Tarki, whom the king married in 1529 after he divorced his first wife, Tinatin Gurieli.
 Nestan-Darejan married Simon I of Kartli in 1559.
 This union was one of the first interdynastic marriages between the Kartlian and Kakhetian branches of the Bagrationi dynasty, holding sway over the two breakaway successors of the once united Kingdom of Georgia.
 The union was followed by a pact between the two monarchies, one aim being to evict the Iranian garrison from Tbilisi, the capital of Kartli.
-Levan of Kakheti eventually hung back, but allowed his son and heir, Prince Giorgi, to join Simon's army.
-The Georgians lost the ensuing confrontation and Giorgi was killed on the battlefield.
+Levan of Kakheti eventually hung back, but allowed his son and heir, Prince George, to join Simon's army.
+The Georgians lost the ensuing confrontation and George was killed on the battlefield.

 Persecution

 After the Iranian army captured Simon in battle and sent for imprisonment at Alamut in 1569, Queen Nestan-Darejan found herself in a hostile environment in Kartli.
 Main threats to her security came from her half-brother Alexander II, a disowned son of Levan, on whose death he succeeded as king of Kakheti, having defeated and massacred his half-brothers.
-Out of favor with the Safavid protégé Daud-Khan—Simon's Islamized brother and a rival ruler at Tbilisi, who was married to Alexander's relative—the queen became a target of harassment by Prince Bardzim Amilakhori, Alexander II's father-in-law, who, joined by the duke of Ksani, raided and completely looted her estate.
+Out of favor with the Safavid protégé David XI—Simon's Islamized brother and a rival ruler at Tbilisi, who was married to Alexander's relative—the queen became a target of harassment by Prince Bardzim Amilakhvari, Alexander II's father-in-law, who, joined by the duke of Ksani, raided and completely looted her estate.

 Return to power

-The invasion of the Ottoman army of the Georgian lands led by Lala Kara Mustafa Pasha and the quick collapse of Daud-Khan's regime in 1578 compelled the Iranian government to release Simon as the only ruler capable to mount resistance to the Ottoman advance.
+The invasion of the Ottoman army of the Georgian lands led by Lala Mustafa Pasha and the quick collapse of Daud Khan's regime in 1578 compelled the Iranian government to release Simon as the only ruler capable to mount resistance to the Ottoman advance.
 Back to his homeland, Simon had his domestic adversaries, including Prince Amilakhori, arrested.
 Amilakhori and the duke of Ksani pleaded for mercy and approached Nestan-Darejan, who persuaded her husband to issue amnesty for them, having reclaimed, in return, what has been lost to these noblemen and, further, Akhalgori and Mejuda from the duke and Kaspi and Karbi from Amilakhori.